 Benkorp’s Assurance Review Service

-The aim of the Assurance Review is to state whether anything has come to our attention that causes me to believe that the Financial Statements are not presented fairly, in all material respects.
+The aim of the Assurance Review is to state whether anything has come to our attention that causes us to believe that the Financial Statements are not presented fairly, in all material respects.

 All churches require that their accounts and financial statements are checked by an independent review process at least once every year.